 In response to complaints about long delays getting disability decisions, the Social Security Administration (SSA) now offers a Compassionate Allowances program for disabled workers who have applied for Social Security disability insurance (SSDI) or Supplemental Security Income (SSI) benefits.

-The Compassionate Allowances program provide benefits quickly to disability applicants whose medical conditions are so serious that it's clear they would qualify for disability under an SSA impairment listing.
+The Compassionate Allowances program provides benefits quickly to disability applicants whose medical conditions are so serious that it's clear they would qualify for disability under an SSA impairment listing.
 The program allows Social Security to quickly target the most obviously disabled applicants and grants them benefits soon after applying.

-Not all severe or potentially fatal illnesses on on the list; for example, AIDs is not a compassionate allowance condition (instead, you must fulfill the complex severity requirements of the HIV/AIDs listing to qualify for benefits).
+Not all severe or potentially fatal illnesses are on the list; for example, AIDs is not a compassionate allowance condition (instead, you must fulfill the complex severity requirements of the HIV/AIDs listing to qualify for benefits).

 Social Security also expedites claims where the impairment is a terminal illness.
 Learn more about the terminal illness program (TERI).

 In addition, some SSI disability applicants' impairments qualify as "presumptive disabilities," meaning those applicants can start to get monthly SSI benefits even before their disability claim is approved or denied.
 Learn more about the Presumptive Disability Program for SSI.

 Updated September 22, 2022